 where $s: \Real^D \times \Real^D \longrightarrow\Real$ denotes a given instance-wise similarity function.
 Assuming that RSMs are mean-centered in both rows and columns, one can use their squared sample distance covariance $\operatorname{dCov}^2(\Sm,\Smp)=\tfrac{1}{N^2}\textstyle\sum_{i=1}^N\textstyle\sum_{j=1}^N \Sm_{i, j} \Sm'_{i,j}$ as similarity function $s$, and derive the distance correlation via

-Finally, \emph{$k$-NN Jaccard similarity} and \emph{second-order cosine similarity} are based on comparing the nearest neighbors of instances in the representation space.
-Both measure determine the sets of $k$ nearest neighbors $\mathcal{N}^k_{\Z}(i)$ of each node embedding $\z_i$ from the full network embedding $\Z$ with respect to cosine similarity, and then compute vectors of instance-wise neighborhood similarities $v_{\operatorname{NN}}(\Z,\Zp)\in\Real^N$, which are averaged over all instances to obtain similarity measures for the full embeddings $\Z,\Zp$:
+In contrast to the global measures above, \emph{$k$-NN Jaccard similarity} and \emph{second-order cosine similarity} focus on local neighborhood consistency in embedding space.
+Both measures determine the sets of $k$ nearest neighbors $\mathcal{N}^k_{\Z}(i)$ of each node's embedding $\z_i$ within the full embedding matrix $\Z$ with respect to cosine similarity and then compute vectors of node-wise neighborhood similarities $v_{\operatorname{NN}}(\Z,\Zp)\in\Real^N$, which are averaged over all nodes to obtain similarity measures for the full embeddings $\Z,\Zp$:

-For the $k$-NN Jaccard similarity, this vector simply contains the Jaccard similarities of the nearest neighbors of each pair of corresponding instance representations $\z_i$ and $\z'_i$:
+For the $k$-NN Jaccard similarity, this vector contains the Jaccard similarities of the nearest neighbors of each pair of corresponding node-level representations $\z_i$ and $\z'_i$: